WisconsinAutonomous/WisconsinAutonomous.github.io/_posts/ros/2021-12-16-ros-overview.md

 Packages can be created using the `ros2 pkg create` command.
 Use `ros2 pkg create --help` to get more information.

-For example, to create a new python package, run the following: `ros2 pkg create --built-type ament_python new_package` from the `/root/REPO/workspace/src` directory.
+For example, to create a new python package, run the following: `ros2 pkg create --build-type ament_python new_package` from the `~/{project}/workspace/src` directory.
 This will create a new package at the directory level.

 ### Visualizing ROS Topics